tuwloh/tuwloh/README.md

 ## Hi there 👋

-- 🔭 I'm currently working on video content production at Kedaulatan Rakyat, where I design concepts and edit short-form videos (1-minute) for YouTube Shorts.
+- 🔭 I'm currently working on video content production at Kedaulatan Rakyat, where I contribute ideas to content concepts, serve as on-camera talent in informational videos, and edit short-form videos of one minute for YouTube Shorts from concept to final production.

-- 💻 I'm currently developing and improving my skills as a Full Stack Developer through personal projects and hands-on development.

 - 🏆 I pitched a Full Stack project that I co-developed with my team, which was selected as a Top 5 Best Project Nominee at the project awarding night on December 4, 2025, organized by Balai Pelatihan SDM Komdigi Yogyakarta, Kementerian Komunikasi dan Digital.

+- 📺 Check out my work on [YouTube](https://youtube.com/@tuwloh)

+- 🔗 My research and publications can be found on [ORCID](https://orcid.org/0000-0002-6411-6411)

 ## Programming Languages

 <p>